maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 +++
 date = "2018-04-01T13:45:21+02:00"
-title = "Vue.js Application Structure and CSS Architecture" description = "Learn about 3 ways of how to structure the CSS in a Vue.js project and the pros and cons of certain architectural decisions." intro = "In recent days, I thought a lot about structuring large scale component based applications.
+title = "Vue.js Application Structure and CSS Architecture" description = "Learn about 3 ways of how to structure the CSS in a Vue.js project and the pros and cons of individual architectural decisions." intro = "In recent days, I thought a lot about structuring large scale component-based applications.
 Oftentimes, at the beginning of a project, everything seems to be easy.
-You build a couple of components, put them together and without too much effort you've implemented the first feature of your application in a reasonable amount of time..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "CSS Architecture", "Sass"]
+You build a couple of components, put them together, and without too much effort you've implemented the first feature of your application in a reasonable amount of time..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "CSS Architecture", "Sass"]
 +++

-In recent days, I thought a lot about structuring large scale component based applications.
+In recent days, I thought a lot about structuring large scale component-based applications.
 Oftentimes, at the beginning of a project, everything seems to be easy.
-You build a couple of components, put them together and without too much effort you've implemented the first feature of your application in a reasonable amount of time.
+You build a couple of components, put them together, and without too much effort, you've implemented the first feature of your application in a reasonable amount of time.

 Deceived by the project's rapid progress, you think, now that you already have a bunch of components, developing the next feature must be even easier and faster.
 But more often than not, it's more complicated than that.
-You realize that the components you've built, are not that generic as you thought they are.
+You realize that the components you've built are not that generic as you thought they are.
 Sometimes you think you can reuse a component fairly easy only to find out that in this particular case, the component should look or work a little different than it does.

-In this article, I want to take a closer look at three different approaches of how to structure a component based Vue.js application.
-We'll build one and the same application in three different ways and we'll find out the pros and cons of every version of the application.
+In this article, I want to take a closer look at three different approaches of how to structure a component-based Vue.js application.
+We build one and the same application in three different ways, and we find out the pros and cons of every version of the application.

 ## 1. Few components + Sass Mixins